 In-School: The elements of Statewide Student Day of Poetry taken directly into middle and high schools across the state.

 An annual publication of 7-10 poems by Massachusetts poets chosen by a Massachusetts poet, with a guide to reading and discussing the poems, videos of the poems being read (by the poets themselves when possible), and outreach to libraries, senior centers, book clubs, and more, to facilitate ~350 poetry discussion groups throughout the state in an effort to broaden the audience for poetry.

 Poems in place of ads on the MBTA, launched in April 2014 for National Poetry Month.

-A reading series for poets under the age of 35, held every other month at The Marliave in Downtown Crossing.
+A reading series for poets under the age of 35, held every other month.

-In addition to these programs, we run various workshops and readings throughout the year, plan poetry programs for The Boston Book Festival, and are the fiscal sponsor of MassLEAP and Louder Than a Bomb MA.
+In addition to these programs, we run various workshops and readings throughout the year, plan poetry programs for The Boston Book Festival, and other organizations looking for poetry events or programming.

-For information on how to contribute to Mass Poetry, sponsor a program, or advertise with us, please contact Brady Moore at firstname.lastname@example.org.
+For information on how to contribute to Mass Poetry, sponsor a program, or advertise with us, please contact Sara Siegel at firstname.lastname@example.org.
 Donations to Mass Poetry are tax deductible.
 Checks can be made out to Mass Poetry and sent to 15 Channel Center Street, Suite 103, Boston MA 02210.